International

 Main Sectors of Industry

 Italy is one of the main agricultural players in the EU, being the biggest European producer of rice, fruits, vegetables and wine.
-The agricultural sector represents 1.9% of Italian GDP and is heavily reliant on the import of raw materials utilised in agricultural production due to the country’s limited natural resources (Italian imports of raw materials are responsible for more than 80% of the country’s energy).
-The primary sector employs 4% of the workforce (World Bank, latest data available), and is comprised of around 1.3 million farms of which almost half have a small agricultural output (European Commission).
-The country has 12.8 million ha of agricultural land and its main crops include cereals (particularly wheat), corn, barley, rice and oats.
+The agricultural sector represents 1.9% of Italian GDP, while the agri-food system in general is estimated to account for 15% of GDP (data EU Commission).
+The primary sector employs 4% of the workforce (World Bank, latest data available), and is comprised of around 1.1 million farms of which almost half have a small agricultural output (European Commission).
+The country’s main crops include cereals (particularly wheat), corn, barley, rice and oats.
 Italy is also the first world producer of wine and the first producer of tobacco in Europe.
-According to figures by Eurostat, the value of Italian agricultural production in 2021 increased by 6% with a total output of EUR 61.2 billion (the second-highest in Europe after France).
+According to figures by ISTAT, in 2024, agricultural production and value added increased by 1.4% and 3.5% in volume, respectively.
+Production volumes rose notably in crop farming (+1.5%) and the livestock sector (+0.6%), while agricultural service activities declined (-1.5%).
+Secondary activities maintained a positive trend (+5.2%).
+It was a favorable year for fruit (+5.4%), fresh vegetables (+3.8%), and wine (+3.5%), but cereals (-7.1%), olive oil (-5%), and forage (-2.5%) experienced declines.

-Italy is a primary industrial country, with the secondary sector accounting for 22.5% of GDP and employing 26% of the active population (World Bank, latest data available).
+Italy is a primary industrial country, with the secondary sector accounting for 22.9% of GDP and employing 27% of the active population (World Bank, latest data available).
 The country’s industrial activity is concentrated in the northern part of the country, including cities such as Turin, Milan and Venice.
 Much of the Italian industry is comprised of small and medium-sized family businesses, with the majority of Italian industrial companies having less than 50 employees.
 Italy is the largest global exporter of luxury goods (clothing, cars, etc.); other major Italian industries include precision machinery, motor vehicles, chemical products, pharmaceuticals, electrical items, fashion and clothing.
 The manufacturing sector alone accounts for 15% of GDP (World Bank).
-The country has suffered from deindustrialisation (especially during the global financial crisis), but it remains Europe's second-largest manufacturing power and the seventh-largest worldwide.
-Data by ISTA shows that in 2021 Italy’s industrial output grew by 11.8% year-on-year, overtaking its pre-pandemic level.
+The country has suffered from deindustrialisation (especially during the global financial crisis), but it remains Europe's second-largest manufacturing power and the eight-largest worldwide.
+According to data by Confindustria, in the first nine months of 2024, Italian industrial production declined by 3.3% compared to the same period one year earlier.
+This was due to a sharp drop in the first quarter (-1.4% quarter-on-quarter), which gradually eased toward the end of spring (-0.9% in the second quarter).
+Despite this improvement, third-quarter data remained negative, with a further decrease of 0.6%.

-The service sector constitutes almost two-thirds of Italian GDP (65.2%) and employs 70% of the country’s workforce.
+The service sector constitutes almost two-thirds of Italian GDP (65%) and employs 70% of the country’s workforce.
 Tourism - one of the fastest growing and most profitable industries - comprises the largest part of the service sector (Italy is the fifth most visited country internationally and the third most visited in Europe): according to the national statistical agency ISTAT, tourism and its related activities generate around 6% of the economy’s added value.
-Nevertheless, the sector did not return to its pre-COVID level yet (in the period Jul-Sep 2022 the number of visitors was still 4.7% lower than in 2019).
 Business-related services also play an important role in the country’s economy.
 It is estimated that more than half of Italy’s 5 million companies are active in the tertiary sector.
+According to Istat, in 2024, retail sales showed a 0.7% increase in value, while sales volume declined by 0.4% compared to 2023.

 Breakdown of Economic Activity By Sector Agriculture Industry Services